Validation of admission

 Per Executive Order 13607, students who are re-enrolling after an interruption due to military service can re-enroll in the same program, with the same enrollment status and the same academic standing, which they had when the military service began if they wish.
 The period of military service and an additional period of up to three years (limited to five years total), may be excluded from standard University time limits.
 Students must notify the Graduate School that they are returning from military services (and present appropriate documentation) so that the possible impact on time limits can be identified.

 Cancellation of admission to graduate program

-If a student does not validate admission by registering and paying for at least 1 credit at PSU in the term of admission, that admission will be cancelled unless the student contacts Graduate Admissions and requests that the admission be updated to another term within a one-year period.
-If the student does not validate admission within a one-year period, the admission will be cancelled and the student must submit a new application and a new application fee.
+If a student does not validate admission by registering and paying for at least 1 credit at PSU in the term of admission, that admission will be canceled unless the student contacts Graduate Admissions and requests that the admission be updated to another term within a one-year period.
+If the student does not validate admission within a one-year period, the admission will be canceled and the student must submit a new application and a new application fee.